Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

 ![SkattemeldingForMerverdiavgift2020](SkattemeldingForMerverdiavgiftKompensasjon.jpg)

-Example files for tax return for VAT compensation in XML format can be downloaded from the [test section](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/kompensasjon/test/eksempler/melding/)
+Example files for tax return for VAT compensation in XML format can be downloaded [here](https://github.com/Skatteetaten/mva-meldingen/tree/master/docs/informasjonsmodell_filer/example_files/melding)

 ## Description of the fields in the tax return for VAT compensation